nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221020183231/README.md

 - concept of `get graph titles working in obsidian`
 - obsidian community plugin `front matter title` looks like it could be usable
   - https://github.com/Snezhig/obsidian-front-matter-title
+  - intended for embedded yaml? works with titles.
+  - set plugin setting "Template" to `#heading` - magic value that means to read the first heading instead of yaml
   - need to edit config in order to get it to reapply the settings and change the graph?
     - enable debug mode and all settings
     - introduces some additional lag into graph